 “No!”
 I denied.
 After all, I couldn’t afford to do that.
-To miss the chance of inhaling that nostalgic air, to travel that distorted path from where it all begins.
+To miss the chance of breathing that nostalgia, to travel that distorted path from where it all began.
 The place where I lived it and saw it all.
-The Isle of friendship, the sense of independence, the ilm of freedom, the irony of love, the glee of betrayal, the mending of heartbreak, unwarranted awards, levying probation… name it and it’s there.
+The isle of friendship, the sense of independence, the ilm of freedom, the irony of love, the glee of betrayal, the mending of heartbreak, unwarranted awards, levying probation… name it and it’s there.

 Studies?
 Scored it all.

 Attendance?
 Always short, yet never less.

 Yes, a lifetime of stories and experiences, seen it all, yet revealed nothing.

 My father looked at me with a curious set of eyes.
 Said nothing.
 He must have had his own experiences after all.
 Some cherished memories of his own.

 Butterflies flapping in my stomach.
 Nostalgia struck hard.
 I somehow made it to the train.